Separation Techniques: Distillation and Chromatography

 Introduction

 Separation techniques are crucial in chemistry to isolate and purify compounds from mixtures.
 Two widely used techniques are distillation and chromatography.
-This guide provides a comprehensive overview of these techniques, covering basic concepts, equipment, types of experiments, data analysis, applications, and conclusion.
+This guide provides a comprehensive overview of these techniques, covering basic concepts, equipment, types of experiments, data analysis, applications, and conclusions.

 Distillation